JakDaniels/BlenderScripts/README.md

 Test that you can run blender by going to a command prompt and type 'blender.exe'.
 If it doesn't run then the path is not set correctly!

-The file you should run is L3DT_2_Opensim.bat
+The file you should run is L3DT_2_Opensim.bat by opening a command prompt and changing to the BlenderScripts-master directory.

-#For Linux and Windows:

-BlenderScripts is the directory this project is checked out into.
+#Using the script:

-The l3dt directory has sub directories for each project you create.
-Within them are various directories that L3DT uses, but you should place your exported L3DT tiles in a sub dir called 'dae'.
-Within L3DT you should export as type collada.
+The 'l3dt' directory has sub directories for each project you create.
+Within those project directories are various directories that L3DT uses, but you should place your exported L3DT tiles in a sub dir called 'dae'.
+Within L3DT you should export as type collada and set the required number of tiles.

-The script should be run from the BlenderScripts directory.
+The script should be run from the BlenderScripts (or BlenderScripts-master) directory.
 It fixes some XML errors in the DAE files that L3DT produces and then invokes
 Blender in a headless configuration to combine the mesh tiles into one.

 Once you have the combined mesh tile you can import it into OpenSim.
 The best tool for this is the Radegast viewer.